-Step 3: Install connection brackets to primary support beams for all secondary support trimming beams and floor trusses (Note: connection to be specified by suitably qualified engineer).
+3. Install connection brackets to primary support beams for all secondary support trimming beams and floor trusses.

-Step 4: Lift secondary support beams into position and fix in place as specified (Note: Connection to be specified by suitably qualified engineer).
+4. Lift secondary support beams into position and fix in place as specified.

-Step 5: Install connection brackets to secondary support trimming beams for floor trusses (Note: Connection to be specified by suitably qualified engineer).

-Step 7: Lift floor trusses into place taking note of the direction of the truss in relation to toes left/right and up/down and correct location for fixing to the side of extended wall studs.
+- 5. Install connection brackets to secondary support trimming beams for floor trusses. - 6.
+Lift floor trusses into place taking note of the direction of the truss in relation to toes left/right and up/down and correct location for fixing to the side of extended wall studs.
 (Ref item: 3)

-Step 8: Fix floor trusses to side of extended wall studs at the pre-punched hole location with 1 x Trusstite[®] per hole.
+- 7. Fix floor trusses to side of extended wall studs at the pre-punched hole location with 1 x Trusstite® per hole. - 8.
+Add 2 re-inforcing screws for a total of 3 screws to connect the top chord, and a total of 3 screws to connect the bottom chord.

-Note: Where a balcony step down is present, the vertical chord on the floor truss is to be removed, with the extended wall studs being used in this position.
+Where a balcony step down is present, the vertical chord on the floor truss is to be removed, with the extended wall studs being used in this position.
 The vertical chords have been installed for transportation and installation purposes only.

-Step 9: Install any extra fixing screws at floor truss to extended wall stud junction as specified.
+- 9. Install any extra fixing screws at floor truss to extended wall stud junction as specified.10.
+Place top plate into position.

-Step 10: Place top plate into position.
-Some minor moving of the floor components and extended studs may be necessary to facilitate correct location.
-(Ref item: 5)
+Some minor adjustment of the floor components and extended studs may be necessary.

-Step 11: Fix all extended wall studs in place with 1 x Walltite[®] screw to both the inside and outside of the top plate.
+11. Fix all extended wall studs in place with 1 x Walltite® screw to both the inside and outside of the top plate.

-Step 12: Install ceiling battens into place as indicated on the layout drawings (Refer: Ceiling battens and plasterboard angles).
+12. Install ceiling battens into place as indicated on the layout drawings.
+See Ceiling battens and plasterboard angles.

-Step 13: Install structural flooring to manufacturers recommendation or AS1860.2.
+13. Install structural flooring to manufacturers recommendation or AS1860.2.
 Ensure the flooring used is suitable for the loading conditions and truss spacings.

-Note: Feature strip flooring is not suitable for fixing directly to the top chords of ENDUROFLOORTM trusses.
-It is recommended that a sheet floor is installed as a structural layer first with strip flooring being installed on the top surface as a decorative layer to AS1684.
+Feature strip flooring is not suitable for fixing directly to the top chords of ENDUROFLOORTM trusses.
+We recommend that a sheet floor is installed as a structural layer with strip flooring then being installed on the top surface as a decorative layer to AS1684.